 Chemotherapy can make you feel sick (nauseated) or cause you to vomit.
 Not everyone feels sick during or after chemotherapy, but if nausea affects you, it will usually start a few hours after treatment.
 Nausea may last for many hours and be accompanied by vomiting or retching.
 Sometimes nausea lasts for days after treatment.

 Being unable to keep liquids down because of vomiting can cause you to become dehydrated.
 Signs of dehydration include a dry mouth and skin, dark urine, dizziness and confusion.
-It is best not to be left alone if you are vomiting a lot, as the confusion may make it difficult to realise you have become seriously dehydrated.
+It is not safe to be left alone if you are vomiting a lot, as the confusion may make it difficult to realise you have become seriously dehydrated.

 Tips for coping with nausea and changed appetite